GnuCodingStudio/Godot-4.4-2D-Template/ARCHITECTURE.md

 It contains reusable components which can be added to any scene to give them abilities.

+### Components/Clickable

+Add the `Clickable` to an element to make it clickable, it will need a `Area2D` as child to define the clickable area.

 ### Components/Collector (and Collactable)

 To be used when players can collect items by pressing "action_collect" when they are close to it.

+### Components/Magnet (and Magnetable)

+Add the `Magnet` component to an element to attract elements which contain a `Magnetable` component.
+The `Magnetable` component can only be used on `RigidBody2D` and its sub-classes.

 ### Components/Trigger (and Triggerrable)